-3.4.3.1.
-A pressing need is a need arising from unforeseen causes, which materially and negatively impacts the operations of the University or would otherwise cause material or economic damage if not remedied immediately, including, but not limited to, interruption of utilities or vital services needed by the University, delay by contractors, delay in transportation, breakdown in machinery, unanticipated volume of work, or critical and time sensitive impacts on core University operations and/or academic programs.
+- 3.4.3.1.
+A pressing need is a need arising from unforeseen causes, which materially and negatively impacts the operations of WVURC or would otherwise cause material or economic damage if not remedied in sufficient time to protect against such unforeseen circumstance, including, but not limited to, interruption of utilities or vital services needed by WVURC, delay by contractors, delay in transportation, breakdown in machinery, unanticipated volume of work, or critical and time sensitive impacts on core University operations and/or academic programs. - 3.4.3.2.

-- 3.4.3.2.
 Pressing need requests for purchases should be transmitted to Procurement via email (PCPS@mail.wvu.edu) along with a written explanation for the pressing need purchase.
 If approved, the Procurement Official will solicit quotations; and place the order.
 If the situation warrants, the Procurement Official may authorize the Originating Department to place the order and then submit the covering requisition with a justification memorandum describing the extraordinary circumstances.
-Alternatively, if the Originating Department has access to a PCard, they may utilize the PCard, after approval by the CPO or designee, to complete the purchase, subject to the rules in the PCard Manual. - 3.4.3.3.
+The "pressing needs" memo must be approved and signed by the CPO or their designee.
+Alternatively, if the Originating Department has access to a PCard, they may utilize the PCard, after approval by the CPO or designee, to complete the purchase, subject to the rules in the PCard Manual.

+3.4.3.3.
 Pressing Need purchases shall not be used for needs resulting from neglect, poor planning, or lack of organization by the Originating Department.